 Ethical and Malpractice Policies

-The publishers Ethical Guidelines are offered from a belief that the loyalty of high ethical standards is so energetic to the whole scientific enterprise that a definition of those standards should be brought to the attention of all concerned.
+The publisher's Ethical Guidelines are offered from a belief that the loyalty of high ethical standards is so energetic to the whole scientific enterprise that a definition of those standards should be brought to the attention of all concerned.
 It is therefore important to agree upon standards of expected ethical behavior.

-"Breaking the publishing ethics rules can badly damage your reputation as a researcher"
+"Breaking the publishing ethics rules can badly damage your reputation as a researcher."

 Preface

 "All journals serve to further academic discussions of topics, irrespective of their nature – whether religious, gender-based, environmental, ethical, political, or other potentially or topically contentious subjects.
-Ethics and malpractice statement is binding oneself to meeting and sustaining standards of ethical behavior at all stages of the review and publication processes."
+An ethics and malpractice statement is binding oneself to meeting and sustaining standards of ethical behavior at all stages of the review and publication processes."

 In this direction, the editors of journals published by the publisher now present a set of ethical guidelines for persons engaged in the publication of research articles, specifically, for editors, authors, and manuscript reviewers.
-These guidelines are substantial help to those who are relatively new to research.
+These guidelines are a substantial help to those who are relatively new to research.

-Guidelines Ethical Obligations of Authors of Scientific Journals
+Guidelines: Ethical Obligations of Authors of Scientific Journals

 - To submit the manuscript using the format outlined in the Instructions to Authors;

-- To identify all sources used in the creation of their manuscript;
+- To identify all sources used in the creation of their manuscript.

 - Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported work;
+Authors should cite publications that have been influential in determining the nature of the reported work.

-- Authors should ensure that any studies involving human or animal subjects conform to national, local and institutional laws and requirements (e.g. WMA Declaration of Helsinki, NIH Policy on Use of Laboratory Animals, EU Directive on Use of Animals) and confirm that approval has been sought and obtained where appropriate.
+- Authors should ensure that any studies involving human or animal subjects conform to national, local, and institutional laws and requirements (e.g., WMA Declaration of Helsinki, NIH Policy on Use of Laboratory Animals, EU Directive on Use of Animals) and confirm that approval has been sought and obtained where appropriate.
 Authors should obtain express permission from human subjects and respect their privacy.

 - We explore why it is crucial to observe the existing guidelines and the consequences when you fail to meet those obligations.
 We then look at some of the rules around authorship and plagiarism in a little more detail.
 And, we explain your rights as an author, and how you go about obtaining permission to use content from copyrighted publications.

-Guidelines Ethical Obligations of Editors of Scientific Journals
+Guidelines: Ethical Obligations of Editors of Scientific Journals

 - To evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the Authors;